salimcodes/Python-Projects/README.md

 `quadratic_eqn.py` - Python Program that takes input and returns the roots of a quadratic equation given that b^2 > 4ac.

 `rock-paper-scissors.py` - Program that allows users play Rock-Paper-Scissors with the computer.

+`hangman` - File containing the program and words data for Hangman game.

+* `hangman.py` - Python script containing the algorithm for the game.

+* `words.py` = Python script containing the words.